jwalton3141/jwalton3141.github.io/_posts/2020-04-01-Stan-posterior-predictives.md

 data, with the intention of using the fitted model to make predictions about the future.

 If you've happened upon this post in all likelihood you're probably already familiar with autoregressive models and Stan.
-In this case you can skip straight onto the Stan code in the posterior predictives section.
+In this case you can skip straight onto the Stan code [in the posterior predictives section](#posterior-predictives-in-stan) .
 Otherwise, read on through and I'll provide a quick primer on AR models and posterior predictives.

 All of the code used in this blog post to simulate the AR model, perform the parameter inference and visualise the output [is contained in this github